pascalSvet/try-zipy-svet-clone/svet-zipy/svet-zipy/svet_test_cases.md

 #### Payments

-    - buying product, directy from search
+    - buying product, directly from search
     - buying product from the cart
     - buying all products from the cart
     - buying product directly from its page, when there is another product in the cart
-    - byuing product from aliExpress
+    - buying product from aliExpress
-    - byuing product from amazon
+    - buying product from amazon
     - buying random product, from lessThan5 tab

 ----